 FYLDE BOROUGH COUNCIL ARMED FORCES COMMUNITY COVENANT

-On Monday 23rd June, following a flag raising ceremony to mark the start of Armed Forces Week 2012, council leader Cllr David Eaves signed a covenant between the people of Fylde and the Armed Forces.
+On Monday 23rd June, following a flag raising ceremony to mark the start of Armed Forces Week 2012, former council leader Cllr David Eaves signed a covenant between the people of Fylde and the Armed Forces.
 This was followed by pledges from the Royal Navy, Army and Royal Air Force, Services Associations, Lancashire Police, NHS, New Fylde Housing and HMP Kirkham to work together for mutual benefit. (picture)

 PRINCIPLES OF THE ARMED FORCES COMMUNITY COVENANT

 - The Armed Forces Community Covenant is a voluntary statement of mutual support between a civilian community and its local Armed Forces Community.
 It is intended to complement the Armed Forces Covenant, which outlines the moral obligation between the Nation, the Government and the Armed Forces, at the local level.